 Edgemont School District

-2018-2019 Press Release
+2019 - 2020 Press Release

-Lauren Redmerski Elementary Education Greenville
+Lauren Cipriano - Elementary Education - Greenville

 They have been and will continue to be evaluated by Edgemont administrators using Edgemont’s Annual Professional Performance Review Plan.
 This Plan provides a framework for identifying and commending effective performance, for defining areas requiring attention, and for making recommendations that will assist a teacher or an administrator to improve instruction in his/her classroom, department, or school.
-Ultimately, Edgemont’s Annual Professional Performance Review Plan provides a framework to help make decisions about continued employment and the recommendation of tenure for probationary employees.
+Ultimately, Edgemont’s Annual Professional Performance Review Plan provides a framework to help make decisions about continued employment and the recommendation of continued employment which results in tenure for probationary employees.

-I always welcome feedback from students and from parents about all members of our faculty throughout the year, especially after it has been shared directly with the particular teacher or administrator.
+I always welcome feedback from students and from parents about all members of our faculty throughout the year, both tenured and non-tenured, especially after it has been shared directly with the particular teacher or administrator.
 In keeping with the purpose of our evaluation process, namely, to follow a carefully designed system to define and measure effective teaching, cause measurable learning and to stimulate professional growth of our Edgemont staff, I hope that students and parents so inclined have already offered feedback to and about those professionals who are in their final year of probation.